 In Arab countries shoes are considered unclean.
 Remove your shoes before entering an Egyptian home or before entering a mosque.
-When sitting, keep your shoes flat on the floor to avoid showing others the bottoms of your shoes.
+When sitting, keep your feet flat on the floor or tucked under you sitting cross-legged to avoid showing others the bottoms of your feet or bottoms of your shoes.

 Mosques are the holy places of the Muslim culture, similar to churches for Christians or synagogues for Jews.
 It is customary and respectful to remove your shoes before entering a mosque, and appropriate to wear clothing that covers the shoulders and knees.
 Ladies should cover their hair.
 Mosques may be closed for a period on Fridays, the main day of worship.
 If you are in attendance at a Muslim service, understand that men and women worship separately.